*** UPDATE #2 – FRIDAY, JANUARY 23 ***

 The easiest way to get there from Decatur is to take Highway 67 until you reach the blinking yellow lights at Upper River Road.
 Turn left and drive east, cross the bridge over I-65, and continue to the traffic light, which is Bethel Road.
 Turn left at the light and drive until you see the park pavilions on your right across from the fire station.
 That’s where you’ll find us!
 If you miss the turn at Upper River Road there are several other options, but the simplest is to continue on Highway 67 past I-65 until you reach the traffic signal at Bethel Road.
 Look for the Traditions Bank building on the corner and the Food Land grocery store in a small shopping center (it includes coffee!).
 Turn north on Bethel Road at the light between the bank and the shopping plaza and go to the 2nd traffic light, which is East Upper River Road.
 Continue through the light and keep an eye out on your right.
 You should see a lot of radio activity of some variety throughout the day and night on Saturday until early Sunday afternoon.
 Remember also, Google Maps can be your best friend.
 And you can use the 147.00 repeater to ask us for directions.
 Just please get there!

-Setup starts between 9:00 and 10:00, and the contest begins around 1:00, continuing for 24 hours.
-Teardown and packing starts at 1:00 on Sunday and is done as rapidly as we can do it.
+Setup starts between 7:30 and 8:00, and the contest begins around 10:00, continuing for 30 hours.
+Teardown and packing starts at 3:00 on Sunday afternoon and is done as rapidly as we can do it.
 There will be someone there for the duration if all goes according to plan.
+(PLEASE NOTE THE UPDATED TIMES)

 Come visit us, help out with anything you can, talk on the radio or run a logging computer, or just hang out and watch everyone else try to find warmth and radio fun.